metaspartan/kronos/README.md

 - Generate FS Key
 - KeepKey Client (View Denarius Address and Balance and TX History) (No TX Signing Yet)
 - Easy to install
-- Full Terminal inside of Kronos for managing your device
 - Auto Updates for Denarius via Snap
 - Easy installer to install Kronos
 - Mobile Ready Responsive Design